jarun/nnn/patches/README.md

 This directory contains sizable user submitted patches that were rejected from mainline as they tend to be more subjective in nature.

 The patches will be adapted on each release when necessary (v4.1 onwards).
 Each patch can be applied through its respective make variable during compilation.
-In case inter-patch merge conflicts occur, a compatability patch is provided and will automatically be applied.
+In case inter-patch merge conflicts occur, a compatibility patch is provided and will automatically be applied.

 ## List of patches